 Comoros Islands is one of the beautiful islands gracing the African continental region aside from Madagascar and Zanzibar Island.
 Comoros Islands are at the western side of the Indian Ocean, approximately between the Madagascar Island and the Mozambique country that is within the African continent.
 Comoros Islands were a former colony of France.
 French is the official language.
-Comorian language is also spoken by the local residents, and is a Swahili language with much Arabic influence.
+Comorian language is also spoken by the residents, and is a Swahili language with much Arabic influence.

-Comoros Islands is a group of four islands namely: Ngazidja, Mwali, Nzwani and Mahore Islands.
+Comoros Islands is a group of four islands namely: Ngazidja, Mwali, Nzwani, and Mahore Islands.
 These islands are a product of volcanic eruptions that occurred within a fissure in the ground underneath the Indian Ocean, hence has varieties of volcanic features and a rugged landscape.
 Comoros capital city is Moroni in Ngazidja Island.

 Comoros Islands was a resting place for sailors sailing in the Indian Ocean.
-With time it became a settlement for Arabs from Arabia, Indonesians, Africans and natives of Madagascar.
+With time it became a settlement for Arabs from Arabia, Indonesians, Africans, and natives of Madagascar.
 Arabic culture was strongly adhered to and enforced by the Arabs in the Islands.

-Comoros Islands is an area of vibrant and unforgettable attractions ranging from the volcanic features, applauding wildlife and the active, fun beach points along the bright blue shores spreading farther to a deep blue Indian Ocean.
+Comoros Islands is an area of vibrant and unforgettable attractions ranging from the volcanic features, applauding wildlife, and the active, fun beach points along the bright blue shores spreading farther to a deep blue Indian Ocean.
 Ngazidja Islands is the conspicuous island of the four islands due to its large size.
 Here you witness the roaring active volcanic tip.
-South of this island is the smallest island of the four whose landmass majorly consists of a mountains range.
+South of this island is the smallest island of the four whose landmass majorly consists of a mountain range.
 Nzwani Island to the east of Mwali Island has a mountain and streams racing down into the Indian Ocean through the sandy beaches.
 The Maore Island is the only island that has a merely level landscape with slow-flowing meander streams and natural mangrove swamps.

 Comoros Islands are hospitable to visitors.
-Exotic hotels and lodges are available for tourists who would like to spend time in these colorful Comoros Islands. .
+Exotic hotels and lodges are available for tourists who would like to spend time in these colorful Comoros Islands.
 The hospitality services are of a high rating as the government of Comoros Islands applies even its advanced facilities to better the tourism services and facilities to ensure tourists have their best stay in Comoros Islands.